faizanakram99/InvoiceSales/README.md

 *Finally run `php app/console server:run` from the root_dir of project i.e. InvoiceSales and open `localhost:8000` in browser to start the app.*

+**NOTE** : Tested in Chrome 60, this application won't run in IE due to its limited support of ES6, if you want to run this application in IE, convert ES6 code (`/src/Sales/SalesBundle/Resources/public/js/scripts.js`) to ES5 [here](https://babeljs.io/repl/) and paste it into `scripts.js` file.
+Run `php app/console assets:install` to reflect changes.